|

 “TAMS 46th Annual Assembly” noted in front of window pane.

 Minted and sold by TAMS.
-See TAMS 2006
+See TAMS 2006 annual medal.

 Ten bronze and ten copper were given a post-strike antique finish.